 You can test that the correct driver is loaded by running “glxinfo | grep "OpenGL vendor string"”.
 The test command should return “Intel Open Source Technology Center”.

-Whether you had no working drivers before or older but working drivers, you should notice performance improvements in everything from watching videos on YouTube to gaming through Steam.
+Whether you’d no working drivers before or older but working drivers, you should notice performance improvements in everything from watching videos on YouTube to gaming through Steam.

 These instructions can be used for any package.
 Be aware that for every package not from your main repository, you’ll introduce some risk of breaking functionality or the system.
 Use it sparingly, or you’ll probably have fewer problems by migrating entirely away from Debian stable and over to the testing channel.